-This Base Prospectus (as supplemented as at the relevant time, if applicable) is valid for 12 months from its date in relation to Certificates which are to be admitted to trading on a regulated market in the UK.
+This Base Prospectus is valid for 12 months from its date in relation to Certificates which are to be admitted to trading on a regulated market in the European Economic Area (the EEA).
 The obligation to supplement this Base Prospectus in the event of a significant new factor, material mistake or material inaccuracy does not apply when this Base Prospectus is no longer valid.

-Notice of the aggregate face amount of Certificates and any other terms and conditions not contained herein which are applicable to each Series will be set out in a final terms document (the applicable Final Terms) which, with respect to Certificates to be listed on the London Stock Exchange, will be delivered to the FCA and the London Stock Exchange on or around the date of issue of such Series.
-In the case of Exempt Certificates, the notice of the aggregate face amount of such Exempt Certificates and certain other information which is applicable to each Series will be set out in a pricing supplement document (the applicable Pricing Supplement).
-Accordingly, in the case of Exempt Certificates, each reference in this Base Prospectus to the applicable Final Terms shall be read and construed as a reference to the applicable Pricing Supplement, unless the context requires otherwise.
+Notice of the aggregate face amount of Certificates and any other terms and conditions not contained herein which are applicable to each Series will be set out in a final terms document (the applicable Final Terms) which, with respect to Certificates to be listed on Euronext Dublin, will be delivered to the Irish Central Bank and Euronext Dublin on or around the date of issue of such Series.